 CSS Performance Optimization Handbook — Part 88

-A comprehensive 5000+ word guide on css custom properties and css host.
+A comprehensive 5000+ word guide on react ui library and react ui templates.
 Covering CSS best practices, Performance Optimization patterns, performance tips, and real-world examples for frontend engineers.

 Introduction to CSS